SiriDB/siridb-server/help/help_alter_user.md

 Syntax:

 	alter user 'username' set <option>

 Valid options are *password* and *name*.

-Change a users name or password.
+Change a user name or password.

 Example: